 Each portfolio on TuringTrader.com aims to improve risk-adjusted returns through diversification and rotating assets.
 However, we don't know what the future brings and how well the portfolios will deal with unforeseen circumstances.
 In addition to diversification across asset classes, it is also possible to diversify across investment styles by investing in multiple portfolios simultaneously.

-We firmly believe in the advantages of our All-Stars Portfolios, which is why TuringTrader.com puts particular focus on these.
-However, more sophisticated investors can also mix and match our component portfolios and create their own variants.
+We firmly believe in our All-Stars Portfolios' advantages, which is why TuringTrader.com puts particular focus on these.
+However, more sophisticated investors can also mix and match our component portfolios and create their own custom variants.
+To learn how, check our instructions here.